 5.1.1 Establish a strong corporate governance framework to ensure high standards of integrity, ethics and accountability, and pursue professional development opportunities

-Councillors - Compulsory Training Completion and Knowledge Building
+Councillors - Compulsory Training Completion and Knowledge Building and create benefits for their respective communities.

 In accordance with legislative compliance, all compulsory elected member training modules were completed within 12 months of their October 2021 election.